 Our efforts to assist existing Myrtle Avenue businesses focus on advocacy and liaising with city agencies and other organizations to the benefit of our merchants.
 Each business is unique, and we work to provide or secure assistance that can address a variety of financial, legal and marketing needs.
-Helping Myrtle Avenue businesses continue to thrive is at the core of our work, and we are proud that 60% of businesses that were operating in 1999, when we were founded, are still open.

-Our Strategy Includes:
+Our Business Retention Work Includes:

 - Manage an e-mail listserv where merchants share information on safety and security issues, contractor recommendations, marketing opportunities, grants and more

-- Matching grants for storefront improvement
+- Provide matching grants for storefront improvements

-- Connect merchants to local happenings and events to help boost foot traffic to the Avenue and positively affect merchants’ bottom lines (i.e. new student orientation and family weekend at Pratt Institute, Make Music New York)
+- Connect merchants to local happenings and events to help boost foot traffic

 We strongly encourage Myrtle Avenue businesses to contact us for a range of pro bono and other assistance that may be available to them.
 Below are a few resources that may be of interest to the wider small business community: